 Very high flows are sometimes needed (11010 and above, usually for PWM).
 When this occurs, conventional flat fans have merit because the higher flow rates of any nozzle usually create coarser sprays, and even conventional tips will create sufficient coarseness to prevent drift.

 For the best drift protection, consider these tips.

+The advent of the dicamba-resistant trait in soybeans has spawned interest in very low drift tips that comply with the label requirements for these products.
 Although superior for drift control, they are not well suited for low volume or low-pressure spraying, nor for contact herbicides or grassy weeds, as spray retention and coverage may be poor.
 But they are very valuable when drift control is paramount and when higher volumes can be used to maintain adequate coverage.

+The following advice is based on the rules at the time it was written.
 These may be suitable for 2,4-D application in Australia under the newest APVMA guidelines (check spray quality to be sure it is VC or coarser).
 Many are also suited for Dicamba in Canada (must be XC or coarser), or dicamba in the US (must be on approved lists such as this one for Xtendimax or this one for Engenia, but caution is advised, some low pressure limits make them impractical.
 Always check that spray quality can be achieved at pressures that offer travel speed flexibility.